awsdocs/amazon-kendra-developer-guide/doc_source/API_FaqSummary.md

 # FaqSummary<a name="API_FaqSummary"></a>

-Provides information about a frequently asked questions and answer contained in an index\.
+Summary information for frequently asked questions and answers included in an index\.

 ## Contents<a name="API_FaqSummary_Contents"></a>